freebonsai/bonsaiaddons/README.md

 - Auto Warp

+- Terminal Counter

+### Terminal Caller

-- Terminal Caller which automatically calls selected terminals, and has a display for anyone else using the mod which will show which terms were called by who.
+- Automatically calls selected terminals, and has a display for anyone else using the mod which will show which terms were called by who.

 ### Commands
 - /bo - Open the config GUI